-- To reduce the risk of flooding, avoid poorly drained, low-lying sites, and focus production on well-drained, accessible fields whenever possible.
-Assess historic and predictable patterns of flooding to determine which areas are at the highest risk of damage during extreme weather. - Consult the following Federal and State resources for estimating flood risk: - -FEMA Flood Map Service Center (for official flood maps) - -Louisiana State University AgCenter FloodMaps Portal website - Determine proximity to bodies of water at risk for storm surge.
+- Assess historic and predictable patterns of flooding to determine which areas are at the highest risk of damage during extreme weather. - Consult the following Federal and State resources for estimating flood risk: - -FEMA Flood Map Service Center website (for official flood maps) - -Louisiana State University AgCenter FloodMaps Portal website - Determine proximity to bodies of water at risk for storm surge.
 In some areas, storm surge can cause flooding many miles inland from the coast.
-View the NOAA National Storm Surge Hazard Map to assess your risk and plan a safe evacuation route.
+See the NOAA National Storm Surge Hazard Map to assess your risk and plan a safe evacuation route.